 In rural Hokkaido, in the town of Toyotomi, we are seated around a table with a group of dairy farmers that actively oppose nuclear power and the legacy of radioactive spent fuel that may, in the future, compromise the integrity of the land they farm.
 At once they rightfully question the intentions of an art project in relation to their livelihoods; one farmer decrees that this is a matter of life or death for him and not something that is to be used as we wish.
-This is important, for we must acknowledge the concerns and avoidance towards the negative connotations of cultural appropriation.
+This is important, for we must acknowledge these concerns and avoid the negative connotations of cultural appropriation.
 A connotation that evokes the colonial method of taking rather than learning from the grass-roots activity that has emerged out of necessity or long-term lived experience that need not concern itself with any notion of art.

 This is not an issue to glance over with ease, such appropriation methods have long been brandished as tools to accrue ‘cultural capital’, which directly or indirectly may disregard these complex histories and origins, as if possessing an authority to speak on behalf of or flattening them with a reductive, singular perspective.
 In more simple terms, cultural appropriation can be understood as taking the form of something, removing it from its context and emptying it of meaning.
 With this understanding, it is important to consider this is not a chance encounter, or one that we have picked up to suit trend.